How Gaming Affects Your Productivity and Why Is It Awesome Anyway

 I love games.
 I'm an addict, actually.
 I almost got expelled from the university because all I was doing was playing Quake-2 online.
 And not just on my free time - all the time.

 I still play PC-games, action-shooters and rally-sims mostly and... well it does affect my productivity in a negative way.

 Games make you smarter.
 Games improve decision-making, especially fast decision-making.
 This is a scientific fact now.
 Games train your brain to react fast.

 Running a business is just like a game, especially running an online business.
 Geeks, have finally found a dream job for the - we do spend all of our time in front of a computer, improving our "pet's" characteristics here and there (RPG).
 We build new "facilities", sometimes with the help of external "units" (RTS), we even buy "magical items" and services and join "clans".
 We make tactic and strategic decisions all the time, we learn tips-and-tricks from "gaming gurus".
 We react fast in case of emergencies and trying to solve the puzzle as fast as possible.
 And I can't tell how many times I heard this phrase from a startup founder - "hell yeah, let's conquer the universe!"

 Fun is great.
 After all, isn't "having fun" - the thing we make money for?
 I mean, after saving money for our kids' education and paying our rents we all still have that little kid inside, worth spending some money on.
 That little Barney Stinson who loves playing laser tag.

 Trying some off-piste snowboarding on Chilean glaciers.
 Playing your favorite PC-game on a XXXX-inch monitor.
 Taking a motorcycle ride across the continent.
 Then another continent.

 Alex Yumashev Alex has founded Jitbit in 2005 and is a software engineer passionate about customer support.
-Alex holds a degree in computer science is a Microsoft Certified Solution Developer
+He holds a degree in computer science and is a Microsoft Certified Solution Developer